MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 2. As an administrator, open a Command Prompt window and change the directory to the directory where MOMCertImport.exe is, and then run `momcertimport.exe /SubjectName <certificate subject name>`.
 This makes the certificate usable by Operations Manager.
 You may also run `momcertimport.exe` without any arguments to allow you to select from a GUI (Graphical User Interface) a list of Certificates in your Local Machine Personal Store.

-### Configuring gateway servers for failover between management servers
+### Configure gateway servers for failover between management servers

 Although gateway servers can communicate with any management server in the management group, this must be configured.
 In this scenario, the secondary management servers are identified as targets for gateway server failover.